Online Moral Injury Therapy for Ontario Professionals Carrying Guilt and Shame

 – Anger or betrayal when systems failed your values

-– A sense of soul loss or identity collapse
+– A sense of soul loss or identity collapse from burnout

 – Withdrawal from colleagues, family, or faith